Skip to Main Content

 • VPC Environment Provided by User: Marketplace will not proactively create a VPC network; users must specify an existing VPC network.

-If you choose VPC Environment Provided by User, you must refer to Prepare VPC▸ to prepare the VPC network, ensuring it meets AutoMQ's requirements.
-Failure to do so may result in installation failure.
+If you choose User-provided VPC installation environment, you must refer to Prepare VPC▸ to prepare the VPC network and ensure it meets AutoMQ requirements.
+Otherwise, the installation will fail.

-The AutoMQ Cloud BYOC environment installation package is distributed on AWS via Marketplace CloudFormation products.
-Users can subscribe to AutoMQ from the Marketplace, and the product link is AutoMQ for Kafka (BYOC FreeTier).
+The AutoMQ Cloud BYOC environment installation package is distributed on AWS through the Marketplace CloudFormation product.
+Users can subscribe to AutoMQ from the Marketplace, and the product link is AutoMQ for Kafka (BYOC Console).

-Go to AWS Marketplace and visit the product page AutoMQ for Kafka (BYOC FreeTier).
+Go to the AWS Marketplace and visit the product page AutoMQ for Kafka (BYOC Console).

 Click Continue to Subscribe.
 If this is your first visit, please confirm the user agreement.